Mminner4248/bedrock/README.md

+**This boilerplate is a fork of https://github.com/roots/bedrock .
+Go to that url to get the full README for the stack.**

-# This site is a boilerplate for our WordPress Sites
+## This repo is a boilerplate for Tandem's WordPress Sites
-## To utilize this boilerplate locally, do the following within your WordPress Site
+### First time run on your WordPress Site utlizing this repo:

 ```bash
 cd yoursite